When Is Fall Protection Required in the Construction Industry?

 How a Fall From Height Typically Occurs

-Most falls from height occur at construction sites, including buildings under construction, demolition sites where demolishing is taking place, and other locations where construction work at a height is happening using ladders.
+Most falls from height occur at construction sites.
+This includes buildings under construction, demolition sites where demolishing is taking place, and other locations where construction work at a height is happening using ladders.

 Injuries You Can Get From Falling From a Height

 Falling from ladders often leads to severe injuries that can sometimes prove fatal and are often life-changing to the person involved in the job.
-Therefore, safety awareness training among employees is critical in preventing falls from height accidents.
+Therefore, fall protection and safety awareness training among employees is critical in preventing falls from height accidents.

 - Broken bones